Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 If by now you are getting accustomed to the fact that Instacli is Yaml, get ready for the kicker: Instacli scripts can also be written in Markdown!

-This way, we can freely mix code, data _and_documentation in a single file.
-This is "literate programming": telling the story of what you want to do, while at the same time defining the executable code.
+This way, we can freely mix code, data _and_ documentation in a single file.
+Another way to llok at it is that in the documentation, you embed the code and data for your script.
+This style is called [literate programming](https://en.wikipedia.org/wiki/Literate_programming): telling the story of what you want to do, while at the same time defining the executable code that defines how to do it.

 This style is particularly useful for specification, where you want to describe the desired behavior, show the code and the output and automatically test that they are correct.
-Another use case are script files, that are useful executables but where the source reads like a README file.
+Another use case are script files, where the source reads like a README file explaining what is going on.

 Here is an example of a Markdown file `hello.cli.md` that contains Instacli code: